 Give each child some random letter magnets.
 Blindfold each child and have them place the letters on the fridge in front of them.
 Guessing what each letter is by touching it, have them come up with a word with the magnets.
 They may…or may not…have the correct spelling when they peek.

 Magnets are an amazing and budget friendly way to enjoy time with the kids or educate your students.
-Enjoy the fun by trying these various activities!
+Best of all, almost everyone has them in their home!
+Enjoy the fun by trying these various activities with all your little kiddos!